Ad

 Python - Tuples

-Python tuple is another sequence data type that is similar to the list.
-A tuple consists of a number of values separated by commas.
-Unlike lists, however, tuples are enclosed within parenthesis.
-Tuples can be thought of as read-only lists.
+The Python tuples are sequence data type that is similar to the list.
+A tuple consists of a number of values separated by commas, it can store values of any type.
+Unlike lists, tuples are enclosed within parenthesis, tuples are immutable i.e you cannot change the elements of a tuple in place.

 Example 1: use of Tuples